-In a traditional postsecondary market, students may be disincentivized, or even deterred, from enrolling in an outof-state institution due to non-resident tuition costs - which can reach nearly two hundred percent of the resident tuition rate.^{13,14} While non-resident tuition revenue remains important for institutional budgets, it may limit postsecondary options for lower- and middle-income and traditionally underserved students, including the institutions located closest to students, which they may otherwise consider.
+In a traditional postsecondary market, students may be disincentivized, or even deterred, from enrolling in an out-of-state institution due to non-resident tuition costs - which can reach nearly two hundred percent of the resident tuition rate.13,14 While non-resident tuition revenue remains important for institutional budgets, it may limit postsecondary options for lower- and middle-income and traditionally underserved students, including the institutions located closest to students, which they may otherwise consider.

 Reciprocity agreements establish a new "common market," expanding affordable postsecondary options for Minnesota residents and residents of participating states.
-Additionally, they allow states to leverage participating states' postsecondary infrastructure and programs, enhancing postsecondary regional efficiencies.15 Specifically, participating states under the agreements treat out-of-state students as residents for purposes of tuition and admission -promoting student choice by making out-of-state institutions more affordable for Minnesota students and their families.
+Additionally, they allow states to leverage participating states' postsecondary infrastructure and programs, enhancing postsecondary regional efficiencies.
+Specifically, participating states under the agreements treat out-of-state students as residents for purposes of tuition and admission - promoting student choice by making out-of-state institutions more affordable for Minnesota students and their families.

-In practice, however, although all of Minnesota's reciprocity agreements utilize the resident tuition rate as a baseline, the agreements vary in their tuition setting approaches/frameworks - creating differing incentives/ disincentives that may differentially impact states' student participation (Table2).
-Despite these differences, the common market created by Minnesota's reciprocity agreements provides Minnesota students and families with increased affordable postsecondary options compared to a traditional postsecondary market at a time when published tuition and fees continue to increase at a rate faster than median family income.16
+In practice, however, although all of Minnesota's reciprocity agreements utilize the resident tuition rate as a baseline, the agreements vary in their tuition setting approaches/frameworks - creating differing incentives/disincentives that may differentially impact states' student participation (Table 2).
+Despite these differences, the common market created by Minnesota's reciprocity agreements provides Minnesota students and families with increased affordable postsecondary options compared to a traditional postsecondary market.